fury90723/React-docker-nginx-production-sample/README.md

 # docker-react-nginx-prodbuild-sample

-## A simple production build for client server rendering microservices
-## with create-react-app, docker, nginx
+## A simple production build for client server rendering microservice with create-react-app, docker, nginx